 Carla has had a long-standing working relationship with the product innovation firm Smart Design and has received the honor of being named the firm’s first Smart Fellow.
 In this role, she oversaw the Smart Interaction Lab, an initiative focused on design explorations in the form of tinkering and hands-on experimentation around topics such as expressive objects, digital making, and presence and awareness.
 She was also Advisor for the group Tomorrow-Lab, a young design firm that creates electro-mechanical solutions for smart devices.

-In addition to her professional design work, Carla is Assistant Professor of Product and Industrial Design at Parsons the New School.
+Previously, she was Assistant Professor of Product and Industrial Design at Parsons the New School.
 She maintains strategic alliances with a number of academic research groups such as the Socially Intelligent Machines Lab at the University of Texas, Austin, where advances in artificial intelligence and machine learning are manifest in expressive robots.

 Carla’s role as creative lead for research robots allows her to maintain an independent practice where she is often called upon as a consultant to provide client insight by describing and illustrating future visions.
 She was industrial designer for the iconic humanoid robots, Simon and Curi, and the creator of interactive sound project Repercussion.org.

 Prior to Smart Design, Carla was a Senior Design Technologist at frog design, Creative Director at Planetii, and Designer at Karim Rashid’s studio.
 Early in her career, she led a product design research lab within the Good Housekeeping Research Institute (GHRI), where she published a series of product review articles and presented her work on national television programs.
 She was at GHRI for five years before leaving to pursue her MFA.